The Color Red

 Because the wish to follow some trend is no match for grandma's willpower.

-Oh, and by the way: Red used to be a traditional colour for protecting the bride in Europe as well.
-It was the church which badmouthed the colour until it became the mark for the easy girls or the femme fatale.
-Actually, most old wedding dresses during the past centuries in Europe were black, because they used the same dress on every occasion, even funerals - save money where ever you can.
+Oh, and by the way: Red used to be a traditional color for protecting the bride in Europe as well.
+It was the church which badmouthed the color until it became the devilish mark for the easy girls or the femme fatale.

 Newest Shenanigans